maximilian-sprengholz/a-long-view/README.md

 ## Software

 This project was implemented in [Stata 15.1](https://www.stata.com/), but should run in older versions, too.
-You finde the master file under `src/mz_o_00_master.do`.
+You find the master file under `src/mz_o_00_master.do`.

 The following user-written programs need to be installed in order to run the full code (see installation instructions in the linked documentations):